-Many Brazilians, including those who practice Candomblé (see p.
-5-7 of Religion and Spirituality), observe the Roman Catholic rite of passage of baptizing their children within a few months of birth.
-To mark the transition to adulthood, some 15-year-old girls from upperclass families have a festa de debutante (debutant party).
+Brazilians Many including those who practice Candomblé (see Religion and Spirituality). observe the Roman Catholic rite of passage of baptizing their children within a few months of birth.
+Tο mark the transition to adulthood, some 15-year-old girls from upper-class families have a festa de debutante (debutant party).
 Festivities typically include a large formal dinner and party with friends and family, as well as a father-daughter dance.
-In the Amazon, most boys from the Sateré-Mawé indigenous group (see p.
-15-16 of Political and Social Relations) perform a ritual to mark adulthood known as Waumat.
+In the Amazon, most boys from the Sateré-Mawé indigenous group (see Political and Social Relations) perform a ritual to mark adulthood known as Waumat.
 During the ritual, boys must demonstrate their fortitude by sticking their hands into a glove filled with formigas tucandeira (bullet ants), experiencing severe pain that often causes them to get sick and vomit.